mithraiclabs/PsyLendCPIExamples/Architecture.md

 ### Arguments:
 * period_to_claim: should be between 0 to 95.
 ### Accounts:
-* Market - jet market
+* Market - Psy market
 * MarketAuthority - authority of reward token account
 * MarketReward
 * Obligation - obligation account